sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ## meta

-*Object* *optional*.
+*Object*.
 Used to include non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 Any members MAY be specified within `meta` objects.
 * schema - *String* *optional*.
 Contains the URL to the schema allowing to validate the message.
 This also allows identifying the version of SDMX-JSON format used in this message. **Providing the link to the SDMX-JSON schema is recommended.**